avsm/perscon.net/design.markdown

-4. If the data item matches a constraint set for an authorized application, the mask computed by the application's context function is computed and applied to the item before it is passed on to the application.
+4. If the data item matches a constraint set for an authorized application, the mask computed by the application's context function is computed and applied to the item before it is passed on to the callback URL of the application.
 If the application is unauthorized, then the default mask is applied first (which may, of course, completely redact the item).
 Completely redacted items are not passed on.

 Some pretty pictures (plus other notes) that try to illustrate this are available in [this slide deck][slides].
 There are clearly many